List of Iranian artifacts abroad

-Middle East
+West and Central Asia

 Afghanistan

 Tillya Tepe, commonly referred to as the Bactrian Gold, is a significant archaeological discovery consisting of approximately 20,600 ornaments, coins, and artifacts crafted from gold, silver, ivory, and other materials.
 These items were unearthed from six richly adorned burial mounds (five female and one male) dated to the 1st century BCE–1st century CE.
 The collection includes necklaces inlaid with semi-precious stones, intricately designed belts, medallions, and a crown.
 The site of Yemshi Tepe, a fortified settlement located about 5 km northeast of modern Sheberghan near Akcha, lies just 500 meters from the Tillia Tepe necropolis.
 The treasure vanished during Afghanistan's conflicts but reemerged in public view in 2003.

 The Buddhas of Bamiyan, along with other Afghan antiquities, suffered significant loss during decades of conflict.
 However, 33 Buddhist and Hindu artifacts, part of a larger cache of 2,500 items, were recently returned to Afghanistan.
 These pieces had been seized in U.S. raids between 2012 and 2014 from disgraced Manhattan art dealer Subhash Kapoor, who is currently imprisoned in India on charges of smuggling and theft.